What is your lead time?

 Do you sell covers?

 We don’t sell covers, but we have some great options to suggest!
-Once we get your order, we’ll send you a document that goes over how to prepare for install day.
+Once we receive your order, we’ll send you a document that goes over how to prepare for install day.
 We link several cover options in that document.
+All sizes of stock tanks come in nests of 3 (except the polys that are all the same size), making any size vary by up to 6″.
+Let us know if you already have a cover or plan to order a customized one and we will do our best to find the closest size.

 Can you turn it into a hot tub?